PierreCiholas/GetPixel-vs-BitBlt_GetDIBits/README.md

 I have coded a C++ class that can do both.
 Didn't even have to make them compete or do advanced benchmarking:
-BitBlt & GetDIBits run at about 60-75 captures per second on my machine, whereas it took about a minute for GetPixels to get 68x68 pixels.
+BitBlt & GetDIBits run at about 60-75 captures per second (1920x1080 pixels) on my machine, whereas it took about a minute for GetPixels to get 68x68 pixels.

 So, the answer: absolutely not.